 However, if you expect to move out of state, would like the flexibility of having an app to manage your policies from your phone, or would like to go with a more mainstream insurance company that has a good reputation in the industry and executes its own policies, our recent car insurance company review would be a good place to start your insurance shopping.

-We researched over 30 insurance providers on things like cost, coverage, reputation, financial stability, etc. and narrowed it down to the 12 best auto insurance companies.
+We researched over 30 insurance providers on things like cost, coverage, reputation, financial stability, etc. and narrowed it down to the 15 car insurance companies.
 While USAA car insurance is ranked right at the top with the best coverage and the best rates for military families, Geico and Progressive offer great rates, coverage, and discounts if you are a non-military family.

 Rated A+ by AM Best for financial stability, Progressive car insurance has been a trendsetter in the insurance industry since 1937.
 In addition to standard auto insurance coverages and optional add-ons, Progressive also sells other insurance products like home and renters insurance that can be bundled along with an auto policy for a discount.
 In general, its rates are pretty competitive, and it has a huge number of discounts that can help bring down your premiums.